-Put kids on a trampoline, and they’re going to have fun, but add a ball, declare a bum war or try to crack the egg (not a real one) and suddenly the fun-o-meter shoots through the roof.
+Trampolines are fun, but when you add a ball, declare a bum war, or try to crack the egg (not a real one) suddenly the fun-o-meter shoots through the roof.
 Trampoline games are a great way to get the whole family active, and if you don’t have the energy or inclination to join in with the games, you can always be the officiator.

-Include these in your next party, add them to the celebrations at your local trampoline park, or just play them at home with your children.
+You can add these games into your next party, celebrations at your local trampoline park, or just play them at home with your children.
 Most of them are from the playground but have been adapted to include a trampoline.

 (Remember, when playing any of these games, it’s best to follow the rules to make sure no one gets hurt).